emipa606/CombatReadinessCheck/README.md

-- Includes &apos;Adaptation and Random Threat Point Multipliers Cap to One&apos; which changes the adaptation and random raid factors so that they cap at 1, reducing the effect of those factors.
+- Includes 'Adaptation and Random Threat Point Multipliers Cap to One' which changes the adaptation and random raid factors so that they cap at 1, reducing the effect of those factors.
 - Added buttons to change between a few default settings - Fair, This is fine, Feels bad man, Pain train.
 - Extended the max range of possible adjustment to 800% for percentage settings.